 – Primary or secondary depending on associated conditions.

 • Breast abscess: it is a localized breast infection.

-Abscess usually do not cause any serious complications.
+They usually do not cause any serious complications.
 But it can cause a life-threatening condition if it is formed in any internal organ.

 Individuals of any age and sex can have abscess formation.

-Individuals of any race can develop abscess.
+Individuals of any race can develop an abscess.

 Infectious agents or germs get into these glands through dirty skin and then body gives response to these germs in the form of inflammation as a body defenses to kill these germs.

 The center part of abscess liquefies and contains dead cells, bacteria and other waste.
 Then this area begins to grow and hence lead to pain under the skin and along with it inflammation of areas of skin adjoining the eruption.

 Individuals with weak immune system are prone to get certain abscess more often.
 Diseases weakening the immune system of body are as follows